Ph.D. in Islamic Studies, Institute of Islamic Studies, McGill University (Montreal)

-MA.
-Islamic Studies: Institute of Islamic Studies (McGill University), Montreal-Canada
+MA. in Islamic Studies, Institute of Islamic Studies, McGill University

-BA.
-History with minor in Philosophy, University of Jordan, Amman-Jordan
+BA. in History/minor in Philosophy, University of Jordan (Amman)

 Dr. Wardeh completed her doctoral dissertation in 2008 at the Institute of Islamic Studies at McGill University on the question of contemporary Arab religious-cultural discourse.
 Her research was funded by the Social Sciences and Humanities Research Council of Canada.
 Major part of this research was published by Canadian Center of Science and Education in The Asian Culture and History.